Alluxio/alluxio/docs/en/Configuring-Alluxio-with-MapR-FS.md

 # Configuring Alluxio to use MapR-FS as Under File System

 There are various ways to configure Alluxio to use MapR-FS as the Under File System.
-If you want to mount MapR-FS to the root of Alluxio, add the following to `alluxio-site.properties`:
+If you want to mount MapR-FS to the root of Alluxio, add the following to `conf/alluxio-site.properties`:

 ```
 alluxio.underfs.address=maprfs:///<path in MapR-FS>/